Table of Contents

-Step 5: Click the “Sell” button found on your home page.
+Step 5: Click the “Sell” button on your home page.

-After the steps above, you can now open an Amazon seller account.
-If you are not automatically logged in, provide the required details for the Amazon seller account login.
-If you face some difficulties, ask for assistance from Amazon seller central help.
+After the steps above, you can now open an AMZ seller account.
+If you are not automatically logged in, provide the required details for the account login.
+If you face difficulties, ask for assistance from Amazon seller central help.

-So, now you should decide what kind of seller you are.
+So, now you should decide what kind of merchant you are.
 You can choose an individual plan seller or a professional one.
 If you deal with a small product supply, you are fit to be an individual seller.
-However, if you release a product listing line, a professional seller is right for you.
+However, a professional seller is right for you if you release a product listing line.

-Again, this Amazon seller tutorial will only focus on individual sellers with Amazon central accounts.
+Again, this tutorial will only focus on individual sellers with Amazon Central accounts.

 Important Tip.
 Users need to keep track of what they plan to sell.
 Some of the categories have limitations.
 In this case, the site requires additional referral fees or adding product testing certificates.
-If a merchant gets approval, then the opportunity to add a product is open.
+The opportunity to add a product is open if a merchant gets approval.

-Now that you have your own Seller Center account look at the dashboard.
+Look at the dashboard now that you have your own Seller Center account.
 Here are some things that you should learn.

 Finding your Sales Dashboard